WakiMak/trentent.github.io-forked/_posts/2017-05-07-citrix-storefront-adventures-in-customization-dynamically-configure-workspace-control-based-on-group-membership.md

 <img class="aligncenter size-large wp-image-2229" src="http://theorypc.ca/wp-content/uploads/2017/05/WSC_Menu-1600x456.png" alt="" width="1140" height="325" srcset="http://theorypc.ca/wp-content/uploads/2017/05/WSC_Menu-1600x456.png 1600w, http://theorypc.ca/wp-content/uploads/2017/05/WSC_Menu-300x85.png 300w, http://theorypc.ca/wp-content/uploads/2017/05/WSC_Menu-768x219.png 768w" sizes="(max-width: 1140px) 100vw, 1140px" />

-What I found is these extensions appear to have a fixed entry order point. Â The workspace control extensionsÂ <span style="text-decoration: underline;"><strong>cannot</strong></span> be calledÂ _after_ &#8220;beforeDisplayHomeScreen&#8221; stage. Â If you do not call the workspace control extensions before the callback on the &#8216;beforeDisplayHomeScreen&#8217; function you will be unable to control the setting. Â The trace log in my screenshot for these extensions will always occur at this point in time regardless if you actually set it in &#8216;preInitialize,Â postInitialize,Â postConfigurationLoaded, orÂ beforeLogon&#8217;. Â And if you attempt to set it in either of the two later functions it will not log anything and your code has no effect. Â So the only point in time where I can take the username and set these values are in theÂ event function beforeDisplayHomeScreen.
+What I found is these extensions appear to have a fixed entry order point. Â The workspace control extensionsÂ <span style="text-decoration: underline;"><strong>cannot</strong></span> be calledÂ _after_ "beforeDisplayHomeScreen" stage. Â If you do not call the workspace control extensions before the callback on the 'beforeDisplayHomeScreen' function you will be unable to control the setting. Â The trace log in my screenshot for these extensions will always occur at this point in time regardless if you actually set it in 'preInitialize,Â postInitialize,Â postConfigurationLoaded, orÂ beforeLogon'. Â And if you attempt to set it in either of the two later functions it will not log anything and your code has no effect. Â So the only point in time where I can take the username and set these values are in theÂ event function beforeDisplayHomeScreen.

 _<Digress>_

-_During the course of my testing this feature I hadÂ thought about adding a button that would allow you to toggle this feature &#8216;enabled or disabled&#8217; on your own whim. Â But it appears once you call the Extension it&#8217;s a one and done. Â I also discovered that it appears you must set the workspace control featureÂ **early** in the process. Â If I set it in postAppListLoaded or afterDisplayHomeScreen nothing happened. Â To be fair, I do not know how to reinitialize the menu, maybe that would allow it to kick in dynamically&#8230;? Â I guess that&#8217;s for further exploration on another day&#8230;_
+_During the course of my testing this feature I hadÂ thought about adding a button that would allow you to toggle this feature 'enabled or disabled' on your own whim. Â But it appears once you call the Extension it's a one and done. Â I also discovered that it appears you must set the workspace control featureÂ **early** in the process. Â If I set it in postAppListLoaded or afterDisplayHomeScreen nothing happened. Â To be fair, I do not know how to reinitialize the menu, maybe that would allow it to kick in dynamically...? Â I guess that's for further exploration on another day..._

 _</Digress>_

-Ok, so we&#8217;ve found the one and only functional place we can execute our code. Â So I added it.
+Ok, so we've found the one and only functional place we can execute our code. Â So I added it.

 <pre class="lang:js decode:true ">CTXS.Extensions.beforeDisplayHomeScreen = function (callback) {
 	CTXS.trace("beforeDisplayHomeScreen stage");